RIOT-OS/RIOT/tests/periph_hrtim/README.md

 ==========
 Test for the low-level HRTIM driver.

-## Complementary pwm outputs with deadtime and phase positionning
+## Complementary pwm outputs with deadtime and phase positioning

 5 phase interlaced pwm with 100ns deadtime, 50% duty-cycle example.